USGS Pink-spotted hawkmoth,

 Larvae feed on potato, tobacco, tomato, and other plants in the

 nightshade family (Solanaceae).

-USGS, the Rustic Sphinx
+WO, the Rustic Sphinx

 Tobacco Hornworms, equipped with a red-tipped horn at the end of the

 abdomen, are true gluttons and feed on tobacco and tomato, and